SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/tutorials/creating-lots-of-random-requests.md

 uid: crmscript-random-requests-tutorial
 title: Creating lots of random requests
 description: Creating lots of random requests in CRMScript
-author:
+author: kronicz
-so.date:
+so.date: 10.03.2022
-keywords: crmscript
+keywords: CRMScript
 so.topic: tutorial
 ---

 # Creating lots of random requests

 Sometimes when you experiment with Service, it is convenient to have a lot of dummy requests in the database.
-Here is a small script which will create a given number of requests with a variable number of messages containing Lorem Ipsum content.
+Here is a small script that will create a given number of requests with a variable number of messages containing Lorem Ipsum content.
 The script will initially load all categories and customers so that the data will be randomly related to these entities.

-![random request-screenshot][img1]
+![random request -screenshot][img1]

 Here is the code for this script.
 The top section has some variables which can be configured to tune the behavior.